Former figure skater is among top new U.S. chefs

-NEW YORK (Reuters) - Justin Cogley, a former professional figure skater, was named one of the top new American chefs by Food & Wine Magazine on Tuesday.
+NEW YORK, April 2 (Reuters) - Justin Cogley, a former professional figure skater, was named one of the top new American chefs by Food & Wine Magazine on Tuesday.

 The 34-year-old who works at Aubergine in Carmel, California, was among 11 up-and-coming chefs from around the country named on the magazine’s 25th annual list.